MA - Medical Assistant

 View Course Outcomes:

-- Assess and prepare a patient for a clinic visit
+- Assess and prepare a patient for a clinic visit.

-- vital signs, health history, areas of concern and document findings
+- vital signs, health history, areas of concern and document findings.

-- Communicate effectively with the patient, other support staff and the medical provider in the ambulatory healthcare setting
+- Communicate effectively with the patient, other support staff and the medical provider in the ambulatory healthcare setting.

-- Demonstrate professional behaviors in a ambulatory healthcare setting
+- Demonstrate professional behaviors in a ambulatory healthcare setting.

-- Document care procedures and patient information accurately in the electronic medical record system
+- Document care procedures and patient information accurately in the electronic medical record system.

-- Perform accurately diagnostic lab test, immunization and medication administration following clinic policies
+- Perform accurately diagnostic lab test, immunization and medication administration following clinic policies.

-- Perform administrative medical office skills
+- Perform administrative medical office skills.

-- Provide healthcare services within the scope of practice for a medical assistant
+- Provide healthcare services within the scope of practice for a medical assistant.

-- Provide confidential care, adhere to HIPAA regulations
+- Provide confidential care, adhere to HIPAA regulations.

-MA215 Review for Medical Assistant Certification Exam (Course offered online)
+MA215 Review for Medical Assistant Certification Exam

-Credits 2Winter
+Credits 2

 Registration Requirement: MA210 & MA210L.
-Co-requisite: MA111.

 This course is intended to help prepare the Medical Assistant student for credentialing examination.
 Essential content and technical skills defined by the Medical Assisting Education Review Board will be reviewed and discussed.